Neverlanders: Critical reception

 Booklist noted, "Neverlanders reimagines J. M. Barrie's classic Peter Pan in a darker, grittier atmosphere that nonetheless maintains many of the core themes from the original.
 Taylor and Sommariva inject the classic story with contemporary characters and concerns, and the dynamic, cinematic artwork heightens the high-fantasy feel.
 Tween fantasy fans will appreciate this engaging ensemble adventure with a solid friendship plot at its heart."

 School Library Journal said, "This original take on Peter Pan […] brings a new generation into the fold, and the world of the story completely to life with intricate art laced with rich hues of greens and blues.
 Readers will not want to leave the characters behind in this magical world.
 Create room on the shelf for this new fantasy graphic novel with roots in the classic, filled with action-packed battles and splendid depictions of a steampunk world.

+The sequel, Neverlanders: Get Lost, also received positive reviews.